-The dried sample is extracted with a hydrochloric/nitric acid mixture by standing for 16 h at room temperature, followed by boiling under reflux for 2 h.
-The digestion by the use of a microwave apparatus is not allowed as results are not comparable for matrices which give residues after digestion.
+According to the reference method (ISO 11466), the dried sample is extracted with a hydrochloric/nitric acid mixture by standing for 16 h at room temperature, followed by boiling under reflux for 2 h.
 The extract is then clarified and made up to volume with nitric acid.
-Elements are determined by spectrometry.